kurdi1mans/Best-No-Code-Solution/platforms/jotform.md

 - **Best for:** Business forms with payments/signatures/approvals and compliance needs.
 - **Pricing snapshot:** Free tier with limits; paid tiers add submissions, storage, HIPAA, and enterprise options.
 - **Notable integrations:** Payments (Stripe/PayPal/etc.), CRMs, Google Sheets, Webhooks, Zapier/Make, PDF builder, approvals.

+- **Evaluation notes:**
+  - Great for rich forms and approvals; database backend is simple and better as intake not system-of-record.
+  - HIPAA and compliance options exist on higher tiers; field-level permissions and audit logs are limited on lower plans.
+  - Integrations and PDFs are strong; scaling works for large submission volumes but complex business logic may need webhooks.